 You could also introduce automation through wearable technology like tablet-equipped wristbands or armbands.
 Your pickers will have hands-free, on-the-job access to inventory and order information while they work, which can help speed up the picking process and keep your employees moving.

 Automation can be integrated into your WMS or other already-existing programs in your operation to further streamline your processes.
 Other automation developments to watch out for in 2022 include 5G connectivity, micro-fulfillment and warehouse distribution drones.

 Warehouse Layout Optimization Tips

 Improving warehouse layout makes workers’ jobs more straightforward, regardless of the additional equipment they use.
-Plus, how you arrange the warehouse will also determine the volume of products your space can hold.
+Plus, the way you arrange the warehouse will also determine the volume of products your space can hold.
 With adequate planning and placement, your facility can maximize the number of products it stores.

 5. Arrange Inventory Distribution Based on Demand